learn-ravi3000/openapi-swaggerUI/spring-5.3.30-jaxrs-2.2.x/README.md

 # JAX-RS + Swagger Core Implementation Guide

 Complete solution for adding Swagger/OpenAPI documentation to your JAX-RS application.
+If you consume this service through the companion Swagger Aggregator UI (`swagger-aggregator-ui` module), that application proxies your OpenAPI document so browsers never call this app directly.
+Keep the provided `CorsFilter` when exposing the API to browser clients on another origin; you can skip it when the aggregator is the only consumer.

 ## 📋 Files Included